pushkarydv/readme-tweets/README.md

  ```

 ## By Tweet Id - Specific Tweet
 Replace `tweet-id` with your tweet id eg:tweet id in URL status/1592595196482826240 is `1592595196482826240` in endpoint URL.
-You can use ID extractor in our website to directly generate this endopint.
+You can use ID extractor in our website to directly generate this endpoint.
 [Tweeco🚀](https://tweeco.pushkaryadav.in)
 - __Markdown Code__
 ```markdown
  [![](https://tweeco.pushkaryadav.in/api/id/tweet-id)](https://tweeco.pushkaryadav.in)